Cosmology Research Papers

 Here are several research papers written to address the main problems in modern cosmology.

-I wrote them in this order, but that is not necessarily their priority for reading or implementation.
+I wrote the originals in this order, but that is not necessarily their priority for reading.
 Each link is a pdf.
 The cover page has its revision date.